-1Assistant Professor, Dept of Civil Engineering 2Dept of Civil Engineering ^{1, 2} JSPM's Imperial College of Engineering and Research, Pune, India
+^{1, 2} Associate Professor, Dept of Civil Engineering

+2Dept of Civil Engineering

+^{1, 2, 3} JSPM's Rajarshi Shahu college Of Engineering , Pune, India

-Abstract- Shell structures are able to span over large areas, while having an exceptionally less thickness.
+Abstract- Shell structures are very interesting due to their impressive strength-to-weight ratios.
+They are able to span over large areas, while having an exceptionally less thickness.
 This is primarily due to their form based structural behavior.
 The geometry, that is their initial curvature, along with the boundary conditions and type of loading, dictates the way they transfer load or the way they fail (in case the load exceeds their load carrying capacity).
 Shells exhibit membrane like behavior which will be explained further in this thesis.
 The beauty of shells lies in the fact that a designer is able to design the shell as thin as possible, even in the presence of loads that disrupt its characteristic membrane behavior.
 The shell is able to confine this disturbance within regions which can be designed or optimized separately.
-This paper involves the design of a roof for a basketball arena, which has a capacity of 20,000 spectators and it needs to be designed as a concrete shell structure.
-The size of the stadium is large enough to demand a long spanned shell structure.
-This paper attempts to find a solution to this problem.